fastmcp-me/mcp-server-trunk-io/README.md

 # Trunk.io MCP Server

-Leverage the power of CI Autopilot from your IDE, or the AI application of your choosing
+Leverage the power of CI Autopilot from your IDE, or the AI application of your choosing.

 # Use MCP Server